ROOM: A Physics-Based Continuum Robot Simulator for Photorealistic Medical Datasets Generation: Related Work

-Recent advances in neural rendering and GPU-accelerated training have enabled platforms such as ORBIT-Surgical~\cite{orbit_surgical_2024} to achieve fast real-time rendering for medical surgery simulation and endoscopy simulation~\cite{endogaussian_2024, endora_2024}.
-However, these systems are not focused on large-scale dataset generation, not providing multi-modal sensor data (depth, optical flow, surface normals) required for navigation and depth estimation tasks as we focus in this work.

-Colonoscopy has been an important area of research for medical robots, where data has been a priority.
-Challenges such as SimCol3D~\cite{simcol3d} targeted the development of 3D reconstruction systems.
-For this, SimCol3D introduced a synthetic data generation pipeline for endoscopic procedures using Unity's rendering pipeline, and focused on tasks such as pose estimation and monocular depth estimation.
-However, in contrast to colonoscopy where the environment is texture- and geometry-rich, bronchoscopy data present additional challenges in terms of appearance and geometric degeneracies.
-These requires to use advanced rendering techniques, such as path tracing and BSDF shaders, which ROOM integrates within its data generation pipeline.
+\textbf{Medical Robotics Simulators.} Specialised simulation platforms for medical robotics have primarily targeted surgical training and haptic feedback~\cite{sofa_framework, orbit_surgical_2024, tmtdyn_2020}, offering real-time interaction but simplified visual rendering insufficient for training sim-to-real vision systems~\cite{surgical_sim_ref, endo_sim_ref}.
+Recent neural rendering and GPU-accelerated platforms such as ORBIT-Surgical~\cite{orbit_surgical_2024} achieve fast real-time rendering for surgery and endoscopy simulation~\cite{endogaussian_2024, endora_2024}, yet are not designed for large-scale dataset generation or multi-modal sensor output (depth, optical flow, surface normals) required for navigation and depth estimation.
+In colonoscopy, SimCol3D~\cite{simcol3d} introduced a Unity-based synthetic data pipeline for 3D reconstruction, pose estimation, and monocular depth estimation.
+However, bronchoscopy presents additional appearance and geometric degeneracies compared to the texture- and geometry-rich colon environment, necessitating advanced rendering techniques such as path tracing and BSDF shaders that ROOM integrates within its pipeline.